RABBITS -- II. The impact of AGN feedback on coalescing supermassive black holes in disc and elliptical galaxy mergers: Introduction

 AGN feedback plays an important role in shaping the general properties of merging galaxies.
 Early simulations using the thermal AGN feedback model \citep{Springel2005feedback} revealed that in gas-rich disc galaxy mergers, the intense nuclear gas inflows induced by tidal interactions trigger starbursts and provide fuel to the central SMBHs.
 Subsequently, the high SMBH accretion rates result in powerful AGN feedback which in turn expels the gas, reduces nuclear star formation, and quenches the galaxy remnant \citep[e.g.][]{DiMatteo2005,Springel2005feedback,Hopkins2006,Johansson2009}.
 Later simulations demonstrated that different implementations of AGN feedback can significantly impact specific galaxy properties \citep[e.g.][]{Choi2012,Choi2014,Choi2015,Debuhr2012,Wurster2013,Barai2014,Eisenreich2017}.
 For instance, compared to thermal AGN feedback, the kinetic (or mechanical) AGN feedback leads to higher-velocity gas outflows, reduced thermal gas X-ray luminosity, and greater AGN variability \citep[e.g.][]{Choi2012,Choi2014,Debuhr2012,Barai2014}.
+Recently, an AGN-driven wind injection model has been introduced to further improve the implementation of AGN feedback in galaxy formation simulations \citep[see e.g.][]{Costa2020,Torrey2020,Bollati2023b}.

 However, one limitation of the aforementioned hydrodynamical galaxy merger simulations is the adoption of a simplified ad hoc merger criterion.
 In these simulations, two SMBHs are considered to merge instantaneously when their distance falls below a certain predefined threshold (e.g. the SMBH smoothing length and/or gravitational softening length), typically at the kpc or sub-kpc scales.\footnote{Here, the SMBH smoothing length is defined using the smoothed particle hydrodynamics approach.
 Note that in addition to the distance criterion, some simulations also incorporate a velocity criterion, i.e. the relative velocity between the two SMBHs should be less than either the local sound speed or the circular velocity.} This approach means that the three-phase coalescence process of SMBHs is not fully resolved in these simulations.
 Consequently, the GW-related predictions (e.g. SMBH merger rates) from cosmological galaxy formation simulations, which often employ similar SMBH merger criteria as galaxy merger simulations, rely on either an ad hoc constant delay time \citep[e.g.][]{Salcido2016,DeGraf2021} or post-processing semi-analytical models \citep[e.g.][]{Kelley2017,Volonteri2020,Chen2022,Li2022}.